DIVINE REBELS, ALIEN DISSIDENTS! ARE 'LUCIFER, PROMETHEUS & QUÉTZALCOATL' A PRO-HUMAN FACTION IN THE "ALIEN RAJ"?

 I am not a ufologist.
 I've never investigated a UFO sighting, nor a crop circle, cattle mutilation, or an abduction.
 Nor, to the best of my conscious knowledge, am I an "experiencer."
 Twice, when I was young and again a few years ago, I've observed flying objects that didn't fit any categories with which I'm familiar.[1]
 But I've never had a significant "missing time" episode or other indication that I've been a "guest" aboard an alien ship.

-Yet for more decades than I care to remember, I've watched the serious UFO literature--including works by investigators such as Jacques Valleé, Budd Hopkins, John Mack, David Jacobs, Timothy Goode, Linda Moulton Howe, Jenny Randles, Raymond Fowler, Stanton Friedman, Bruce Maccabee, the late Allen Hynek, and Don Ecker of UFO Magazine, to mention a few--grow into an impressive body of data and theory.
+Yet for more decades than I care to remember, I've watched the serious UFO literature--including works by investigators such as Jacques Valleé, Budd Hopkins, John Mack, David Jacobs, Timothy Goode, Linda Moulton Howe, Jenny Randles, Raymond Fowler, Stanton Friedman, Bruce Maccabee, the late Allen Hynek, and Don Ecker of UFO Magazine, to mention a few -- grow into an impressive body of data and theory.
 It is a literature that can no longer be ignored by responsible social scientists, including cultural anthropologists like myself.
-Thus, I've decided to "come out of the closet," as it were, and assert my belief that the UFO phenomenon is real--despite the carefully orchestrated attempts by our own and other governments to deny its existence, and the skeptics and debunkers who do their best to make persons who take the phenomenon seriously appear ridiculous.

-The implications of the UFO phenomenon for anthropologists--or for anyone who would make rational sense out of the human condition--are profound.
+The implications of the UFO phenomenon for anthropologists -- or for anyone who would make rational sense out of the human condition -- are profound.
 If Valleé, et al. are correct, humans have been the genetically exploited "lab rats" of one or more extraterrestrial civilizations, whose technological sophistication (evincing Sir Arthur C. Clarke's assertion that "Any sufficiently advanced technology is indistinguishable from magic") has allowed them to maintain a clandestine hegemony over this planet for at least the past 13,000 years.[2]

 With apologies to the "British Raj," which held hegemony over India from the late seventeenth century to 1947, I've come to conceive of this extraterrestrial presence as the "Alien Raj."
 Yet that may be a grossly oversimplified picture of the nature of human-alien interaction, especially in ancient times.
-The "Alien Raj" seems not to have been--and may still not be--monolithic, any more than was the British Raj, even in its nineteenth-century heyday.
+The "Alien Raj" seems not to have been -- and may still not be -- monolithic, any more than was the British Raj, even in its nineteenth-century heyday.

 Almost every ancient mythology includes at least one rebellious deity, one who willfully violates the divine "rules."
 For the most part, such figures are what anthropologists call "tricksters," that is, gods or heroes who gain their ends by cleverness, stealth, and liberal applications of magic rather than by sheer divine power.
 Tricksters are typically reprimanded and/or severely punished for their actions, which, more often than not, involve efforts to transmit elements of divine wisdom or "technology" to mortals.